CSCfi/csc-user-guide/docs/apps/grass.md

 grass
 ```

 You can also use the command line tools that come in GRASS.
 See the [GRASS GIS manual](https://grass.osgeo.org/learn/manuals/) for more information.

-For GRASS commands to work in Puhti, you need to also add `singularity_wrapper exec` before the GRASS commands.
+For GRASS commands to work in Puhti, you need to add `singularity_wrapper exec` before the GRASS commands.

 For example printing the instrucitons for the command grass74

 ```
 singularity_wrapper exec grass74 -h
 ```

 !!! note
     The recommended way of using graphical interfaces in Puhti is through [NoMachine](nomachine.md) and an [interactive batch job](../computing/running/interactive-usage.md)